tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Many content sources used by libraries cannot be integrated into the Library Simplified ecosystem because they don't have an API that meets our requirements.
-This page summarizes a brief attempt to figure out what sort of content is on offer, how authentication happens, and how the content is delivered.
+This page is our attempt to keep track of the content sources used by Simplified partner libraries.

 Any content source that wants to integrate with a library needs to answer these three questions: